A family-focused long-term care residence

 Pay and benefits

 Doing this type of work is similar to working in a nursing home, with the big difference being that there are only four residents.
 Most people find this to be the biggest benefit, being able to develop one-on-one relationships with our residents.
-Our staffing team is working on a comprehensive compensation benefits package, including paid time off, vacation pay, and a health insurance bonus to help team members purchase their own policies.
-Watch this page for updates and specifics.
+Our staffing team is working on a competitive benefits package, including paid time off (PTO) for all staff and group health insurance for full-time workers.
+Please contact Amber Rolewicz, our House Manager, for more information at email@example.com

 Are you a night owl?
 The overnight awake person has a big responsibility but also a quiet, self-directed work time.
 There will be hourly bed checks with hands-on cares with the residents, and the daily laundry to do.
 If there is an emergency or a need for another hand, a second staffer will be in bed in the staff room on a sleeping shift.
 This position is perfect for a student or someone who may work during the day and can afford a bit of interrupted sleep if needed.